 - 1 tablespoon olive oil

 - 1/2 teaspoon salt

 - 1/4 teaspoon pepper

 - In a small skillet, saute apple and onion in oil until tender.
 Add the garlic, salt and pepper; cook 1 minute longer.
 Remove from the heat.

 - Make a lengthwise slit down the center of each tenderloin to within 1/2 in. of bottom.
 Open tenderloins so they lie flat; cover with plastic wrap.
 Flatten to 3/4-in. thickness.

 - Remove plastic; spread apple mixture over meat.
 Close tenderloins; tie with kitchen string and secure ends with toothpicks.
-Place in an ungreased 13-in. x 9-in. baking dish.
+Place in an ungreased 13x9-in. baking dish.
 Bake, uncovered, at 425° for 15 minutes.

 - Meanwhile, in a small saucepan, combine the juices and mustard.
 Bring to a boil; cook for 5 minutes, stirring occasionally.
 Combine cornstarch and water until smooth; gradually stir into juice mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Stir in parsley.

 - Pour 3/4 cup sauce over tenderloins.
-Bake 10-15 minutes longer or until a meat thermometer reads 160°.
+Bake 10-15 minutes longer or until a thermometer reads 160°.
 Let stand for 10 minutes before slicing.
 Serve with remaining sauce.
-Yield: 8 servings.